HofstraDoboli/ROBOTS_CSC15_F22/README.md

 0. On a Mac computer open a terminal window (lookfor Terminal in Launchpad)
 1. From your Terminal, type the following command: `ssh pi@xx.xx.xx.xx`, where `xx.xx.xx.xx` are the top row of numbers on the side of the Ethernet port.
+   CHANGES TO IP address compared to sticker: The IP address of the robots has a change in its 3rd xx.
+0 is replaced by 128, so a robot that has 10.26.0.73 on the sticker has the IP address 10.26.128.73.
-2. It will ask you for a password.
-Enter `goodyear` as the password and press the Enter key.
+3. It will ask you for a password.
+Enter `raspberry`(OLD PASSWORD `goodyear`) as the password and press the Enter key.
-3. You are now connected to the robot's Raspberry PI
+4. You are now connected to the robot's Raspberry PI

 ## Go to the folder with robot's programs:

-    1. Type `cd code/AlphaBot2/AlphaBot2/python` and enter at the raspberry pi prompt.
+    1. Type `cd /AlphaBot2-Demo/RaspberryPi/AlphaBot2/python` and enter at the raspberry pi prompt (OLD path: `cd code/AlphaBot2/AlphaBot2/python` - DO NOT USW)
     2. Type `ls` and enter.
 You will see a list of python files.
     3. To run a program type: `python program_name.py` and enter.
     3. To stop a program with an infinite loop, type `CTRL-C` on the putty/terminal window.